sftpplus/sftpplus-docs/src/doc_source/configuration-auth/deny-username.rst

 A `deny-username` authentication method can be used to block/deny authentication for a configured list of denied users.

-You can use it for file transfer services, as well as for the Local Manager service.
+You can use it for file transfer services, as well as for the Web Manager service.

 ..  note::